 Our services have been shaped by women with lived experience and we continue to consult with our service users.

 The Door of Hope project offers hope, support and routes out for women involved in on-street prostitution in the London Borough of Tower Hamlets in east London.
-Door of Hope’s specialist team support women – many of who engage in survival sex – through a combination of street outreach and specialist daytime support.
+Door of Hope’s specialist team support women – many of who engage in survival sex – through a combination of street outreach, drop-ins, and specialist daytime support.

 We facilitate a National Affiliate Network of projects across the UK who journey with women affected by trafficking and prostitution.

 Our aim is to increase the quality, quantity and effectiveness of these projects through:

 Explore our resources to find out more.

 Safety is paramount to our network and we encourage projects to sign up to Ugly Mugs, a scheme which aims to improve the safety of those who sell sex acts by alerting them to dangerous buyers.